Single-Cell RNA Sequencing Reveals Cellular and Transcriptional Changes Associated With M1 Macrophage Polarization in Hidradenitis Suppurativa.

 Associate Professor of Surgery

 David A. Brown, M.D., Ph.D. is Associate Professor of Surgery and Vice Chief of Research in the Division of Plastic, Maxillofacial, and Oral Surgery at Duke University.
 Dr. Brown is originally from Colorado and studied engineering at the University of Colorado followed by a Ph.D. in biomedical engineering at UCLA.
 He subsequently attended medical school at UC Irvine and went on to complete general surgery residency at University of Washington Medical Center followed by plastic surgery residency at Duke University Medical Center.
 Dr. Brown practices general reconstructive surgery, including the surgical treatment of skin defects resulting from cancer, infection, and trauma.
-His clinical interests include targeted muscle reinnervation and soft tissue reconstruction of the back.
+His clinical interests include targeted muscle reinnervation, soft tissue reconstruction of the back, and complex wound healing.
 He is an NIH-funded researcher exploring mechanisms of limb and digit regeneration in mammals with the hope of one day applying regeneration-based therapies to human diseases.
 He is the medical director of the Duke Wound Healing Clinic and co-director of the Duke Regeneration Center.
 Dr. Brown is a Fellow of the American College of Surgeons and is board-certified by the American Board of Surgery, the American Board of Plastic Surgery, and the American Board of Wound Management.

 Erdmann